Batch dyeing: Jigger dyeing process

 The jigger dyeing machine is optimally used for the dyeing of woven fabrics.
 The jigger dyeing process involves the movement of fabric, while the dye liquor remains stationary.
-The dye bath is heated to boiling temperature through the steam heating coil with an atmosphere temperature of 98 degrees Celsius.
+The dye bath is heated to boiling temperature through the steam heating coil with an atmospheric temperature of 98 degrees Celsius.
 The jigger dye machine has a short specific liquor ratio due to its step less speed and tension monitoring that allows optimal exhaustion with less dye solution.
 Around four to five meters of fabric are wound onto a roller during the process.
 Fabric pieces can be sewn together 'head to tail' to reach this length.
 The fabric piece is then moved down from the wound roller, through the dye solution and back onto the other roll.
 The rollers can be reversed so that the process of unwinding and winding can be done multiple times until the dyeing process is complete.
 Once the process has finished the dye bath is cooled and the fabric is taken out and dried.